Kobo Libra 2: Two-minute review

-On paper, the Kobo Libra 2 doesn’t seem like much of an upgrade over the Libra H2O.
-However, what little has changed makes the new ereader an absolute winner, particularly when it comes to value for money.
+When it was announced back in October 2021, the Kobo Libra 2 didn't seem like much of an upgrade over the Libra H2O, at least on paper.
+However, what little changed made the ereader an absolute winner, particularly when it comes to value for money.
+And it remains so even after all this time and newer models having been released since.

-Kobo is selling the Libra 2 at almost the same price as the original Libra – just $10 / £10 / AU$10 more in fact – but the new model brings a better E Ink Carta screen, 32GB internal storage, Bluetooth connectivity for listening to audiobooks via wireless headphones, and a USB-C charging port.
+The Kobo Libra 2 uses a 7-inch E Ink Carta 1200 screen, the same tech that's still being used on newer models, so you know you're getting a pretty responsive and crisp display.
+There's also 32GB internal storage, Bluetooth connectivity for listening to audiobooks via wireless headphones, and a USB-C charging port.
 That puts the Libra 2 in direct competition with Amazon’s 2021 edition of the Kindle Paperwhite, but the asymmetric design that allows you to use the Libra 2 single-handed just adds to its appeal.

 Out of all those updates, the addition of audiobook support is arguably the headline feature.
-It’s taken Kobo a long time to catch up with Amazon in this regard, but Kobo fans can finally have their favorite titles read to them, as long as the audiobook has been purchased from the Kobo Store.
+It took the Japanese-Canadian ereader maker a long time to catch up with Amazon in this regard, but Kobo fans can finally have their favorite titles read to them, as long as the audiobook has been purchased from the Kobo Store.
+Since the launch of the Libra 2, every other Kobo ereader has boasted Bluetooth support.

-Additionally, Kobo has opened up its ebook and audiobook subscription service to more markets outside of Canada and select European countries but, at the time of writing, Kobo Plus has been made available in Australia and New Zealand, not in the US or the UK.
+Additionally, Kobo has opened up its ebook and audiobook subscription service to more markets outside of Canada and select European countries, with Kobo Plus now available in the US, UK, Australia and New Zealand.
 Where available, you can sign up directly from the Libra 2’s home screen, giving you instant access to thousands of titles in digital or audio format.

 There are some minor design changes to the Libra 2 as compared to its predecessor, but nothing to write home about.
 The thicker bezel has a cleaner look as the crease (found between the page-turn buttons and the screen) on the Libra H2O has been removed, and the new device is just a smidge bigger.

-All the other Kobo perks are onboard, of course – a much wider file format support compared to the Kindles, a more streamlined user interface and, importantly, baked-in OverDrive, Pocket and Dropbox support.
+All the other Kobo perks are onboard, of course – a much wider file format support compared to the Kindles, a more streamlined user interface and, importantly, baked-in OverDrive and Pocket support.
+There's no Dropbox support on the Libra 2, however.

-Take all these individual ingredients, stir them into a single device and you’ve got the winning recipe for the best bang-for-buck ereader yet.
+Take all these individual ingredients, stir them into a single device and you’ve got the winning recipe for the best bang-for-buck ereader, despite the price hike.
 All we need now from Kobo is an ereader with a color display.

 - Announced October 2021